Covid19 Employment Q&A for Businesses & Entrepreneurs

 Once the protocol is put in place, be sure to enforce it zealously, particularly once a complaint has been brought to your attention.
 Be sure to obtain both sides of the story before implementing any penalty.
 Termination for cause is likely justifiable if your social distancing guidelines are violated, particularly on more than one occasion.

 Yes.
-You have a duty to protect healthy employees from staff with symptoms of the virus, who have interacted with someone infected, or who recently visited high-infested cities, countries or regions, such as New York, Florida or Brazil.
+You have a duty to protect healthy employees from staff with symptoms of the virus, who have interacted with someone infected, or who recently visited high-infested cities, countries or regions.
 Such staff should be kept away from the office for a minimum of 2 weeks.
 They must be paid, regardless of whether or not they work from home, as per long-standing legal stipulations.

 You should also implement firm protocols in writing regarding sanitizing and proper hand-washing, etc. Consider other measures, such as providing staff with face masks and disposable gloves.
 You must pay for any expenses that result from these measures.